The IDIC Epidemic

 The IDIC Epidemic is a science fiction novel by American writer Jean Lorrah, part of the Star Trek: The Original Series saga.
 The novel provides an explanation of why the Klingons seen in the original series have a very different appearance from the "Imperial" Klingons with huge forehead ridges seen later.

-Plot
+Premise

-I.D.I.C. – Infinite Diversity in Infinite Combination.
-This is a philosophical cornerstone of the Vulcan society.
-Currently, a mysterious plague has hit the planet, a plague somehow tied into I.D.I.C and the fact hundreds of races also currently make their home on Vulcan as well.
-Unfortunately Vulcan is also a central part of Starfleet and the Federation as well, so if it falls, war might follow.
+I.D.I.C. – Infinite Diversity in Infinite Combination – is a philosophical cornerstone of the Vulcan society.
+Currently, a mysterious plague has hit the planet, which is somehow tied into I.D.I.C and the fact hundreds of races also currently make their home on Vulcan as well.
+However, Vulcan is also a central part of Starfleet and the Federation as well, so if it falls, war might follow.

 Continuity

 The book features Daniel and T'Mir, a human/Vulcan couple from the author's previous novel, The Vulcan Academy Murders.